-Changes to the SDA Rules in June 2020 also now permit SDA eligible participants to share SDA properties with non-SDA eligible people such as partners, children or friends.
-This is a much welcomed improvement and now provides choice to those participants about who they live with in the same way as others in the community.
+The SDA Rules 2020 permit SDA eligible participants to share SDA properties with non-SDA eligible people such as partners, children, or friends.

-Recent data published by the National Disability Insurance Agency (NDIA) shows 5,307 people in NSW have SDA funding in their NDIS plans.
+Recent data published by the National Disability Insurance Agency (NDIA) shows 7,405 people in NSW have SDA funding in their NDIS plans.
 It is assumed most are existing residents transitioning from the previous accommodation arrangements.

-You can read about SDA in NSW here: www.summerfoundation.org.au/documents/specialist-disability-accommodation-supply-in-australia/
+You can read about SDA supply in Australia here: www.housinghub.org.au/resources/article/report-sda-supply-in-australia?cs=reports-and-publications